A Precision Converter FPGA Integration Journey

 Conclusions

-SPI Engine is a highly flexible and powerful open-source SPI controller framework which can interface a wide range of precision converters.
+SPI Engine Framework: This highly flexible, open-source SPI controller framework successfully interfaces with a wide range of precision converters, providing:

 Thank You!